prankapple/prankapple/README.md

 ![Profile Views](https://hits.sh/github.com/prankapple/prankapple.svg?style=for-the-badge&label=Profile%20Views&color=white&labelColor=black&logo=github)

-If you want to see more about me, you can vizit [my site](https://prankapple.is-a.dev/).
+If you want to see more about me, you can visit [my site](https://prankapple.is-a.dev/).